 On the other hand, some cities are more culturally diverse than others due to the increasing number of foreigners living in such cities.
 E.g London, San Francisco, Paris, Shanghai, Dubai, and New York may be described as being culturally diverse than some other cities in the world

 Barriers to global interactions

 The barriers to the spread of global culture can arise due to the following:

 - Censorship of the internet in some countries like Turkey, North Korea and Bahrain can limit the extent of global interactions and thus the spread of global cultures.

 - Physical/environmental barriers are now being considered by countries such as the USA to limit global cultural influence from South America and Mexico.
-Donald Trump’s effort to built a wall along the southern US border with Mexico is an example of anti-globalization and an attempt to limit the global spread of Latin American culture.
+Donald Trump’s effort to build a wall along the southern US border with Mexico is an example of anti-globalization and an attempt to limit the global spread of Latin American culture.

-- The resurgence of nationalism and anti-globalization movements in Bolivia, the United Kingdom, Zimbabwe on the need for the countries to take control of their own resources and/or culture is a way of limiting the extent of global culture in these countries
+- The resurgence of nationalism and anti-globalization movements in Bolivia, the United Kingdom, and Zimbabwe on the need for the countries to take control of their own resources and/or culture is a way of limiting the extent of global culture in these countries

 - “The barriers to global interactions are increasing, not decreasing.”
 Discuss this statement.
 15marks